What do the colored dots mean?

 Can you explain the difference between “units” and “plants?”

-The tracker provides separate data on each of the multiple facilities that typically exist at a particular location.
+The tracker provides separate data on each of the multiple power-generating facilities that typically exist at a particular location.
 Each of these facilities is referred to as a “unit.”
 The entire collection of units at a given location is referred to as a “plant.”

 Improving the Tracker